meldissa/p1-posture-flex/README.md

 __Contact Us (Get In Touch With Us)__:

-The Contact Us section is the last section the user is able to access once having scrolled down the webpage, once the user has fully viewed the information they are then able to fill out a contact form.
+The Contact Us section is the last section the user can access once having scrolled down the webpage, once the user has fully viewed the information, they are then able to fill out a contact form.
 The contact form has a basic layout and gives the user the option to either provide feedback or submit a question via the dropdown option.
-The form is kept simple and easy to fill out so this does not disinterest the user from submitting feedback or questions by having additional barriers such as excessive amount of required fields and information from user to be able to submit the form.
-Once the form is submitted this will open up in a new tab to indicate to the user this has been submitted successfully, and the user is able to get back to the main site by switching between the tabs.
+The form is kept simple and easy to fill out, so this does not disinterest the user from submitting feedback or questions by having additional barriers such as excessive amount of required fields and information from user to be able to submit the form.
+Once the form is submitted this will open in a new tab to indicate to the user this has been submitted successfully, and the user is able to get back to the main site by switching between the tabs.
 This adds to the overall UX as the user is not taken away from the main site once form is submitted.

 __Footer__:

 The Footer section allows the user to access the social media links, these links are displayed using the Font Awesome icons.
-The user is also able to hover over the links which have the CSS hover style applied to signal to the user which link they are selecting and opening up.
-I have also added code to open the links in a new tab so the user is not taken away from the main website and can easily return back, which would also improve the overall UX.
+The user is also able to hover over the links which have the CSS hover style applied to signal to the user which link they are selecting and opening.
+I have also added code to open the links in a new tab so the user is not taken away from the main website and can easily return, which would also improve the overall UX.

 ### Future Features <a name="future-features"></a>

-Due to time constraints I was unable to apply additional features, in the future I would like to implement the following:
+Due to time constraints, I was unable to apply additional features, in the future I would like to implement the following:

 * A sign up to newsletter option, to allow the user to be able to get frequent updates.
 * Improve upon the Exercises section, by separating the exercises by posture concern.
 The user will then be able to select the relevant posture concern that they have and follow the set exercises making this more specialised.
 Add video to each exercise to allow the user the option to view this on how to complete the exercise.
-* Add a blog section where the site will post up to date news, suggestions and tips in relation to posture.
+* Add a blog section where the site will post up to date news, suggestions, and tips in relation to posture.

 ## Technologies Used <a name="tech-used"></a>

 For this project the main languages used are __HTML5__ and __CSS3__.

-I have also utilised the following frameworks, libraries and tools:
+I have also utilised the following frameworks, libraries, and tools:

 * [Bootstrap v5.0.1](https://getbootstrap.com/):
-    * Bootstrap has been used for overall responsiveness of the website, and for the layout to include navigation, carousel, featurette and forms within the relevant sections of the website.
+    * Bootstrap has been used for overall responsiveness of the website, and for the layout to include navigation, carousel, featurette, and forms within the relevant sections of the website.
 * [GitPod](https://www.gitpod.io/):
     * I used GitPod as the IDE for this project and Git has been used for Version Control.
 * [GitHub](https://www.github.com/):